sjsrey/ors/ors_address.md

 Although not strictly open source in a licensing sense, Jim LeSage's Spatial Econometric Toolbox was one of the first freely available (as in price and full source code), libraries for spatial econometrics.
 A full open source stack of spatial data analysis models has been available through the spdep and related packages in the R environment.
 Finally, PySAL is an open source library for exploratory spatial data analysis and spatial econometrics for the Python language.
-The key aspect of these libraries is that they provide detailed APIs for their components which allows end users to combine these components in flexible ways
+The key aspect of these libraries is that they provide detailed APIs for their components, which allows end users to combine these components in flexible ways

 ## Open Collaboration: Release Early and Release Often

-Data analysis is not easy, and honest mistakes can be, and are, made.
+Data analysis is not easy, and honest mistakes are made.
 Uncovering those mistakes is vital to sciences self-correction mechanism.
 Yet, uncovering those mistakes is also not easy, especially in our current publishing system.
-Publication pressures exacerbate this by leaving scholars precious little time to fully document the research process that goes into the final publication of the manuscript.
+Publication pressures exacerbate this by leaving scholars precious little time to fully document the research process that goes into the final publication of a given manuscript.
 The lack of replication infrastructure is a major impediment to identifying errors of both nefarious and honest species.

 One possible antidote for this problem is to adopt  more open forms of collaboration.
 These would tap into  Linus' Law [@Himanen:2001dy]: